TetraPlex-org/central/Documentation/MRD.md

 L. Skills Rating System

+We will have a curated list of skills that is translated to multiple languages but is internally represented as a single token per skill and details of it can be seen here (see https://github.com/TetraPlex-org/basics/blob/main/Documentation/technical/voting.md) These skills can be used in job search, freelancing and organizational decision making as outlined in the abvementioned document.

-M. Com snippets and async chat features
+M. Com snippets and async chat feature

+We aim to provide quality audio and video chat over slow networks with or aync chat feature.

-(what else have we chat about just write it down I will edit)
+N. (what else have we chat about just write it down I will edit)

 ## VII.
 Metrics